University of Georgia Case Study

 We've found that when it comes to creating support for a design system, a grassroots effort is often needed.
 Particularly with higher education institutions, an institution-wide mandate is unlikely.
 Instead, you need to create a system that people want to opt into.
 In situations like this, it helps to start early with community members whose enthusiasm and advocacy will drive successful outcomes.
 Keeping stakeholders informed and invested in the goal helps to drive the collaboration needed to build investment on a larger scale.

 Early in our engagement, we worked with the Online Learning team to select potential early adopters who could eventually implement the design system beyond UGA Online.
-Using the information that we gathered during Discovery, we identified and prioritized specific components that would benefit this critical group.
+Using the information that we gathered during Onboarding, we identified and prioritized specific components that would benefit this critical group.
 We made sure that universally helpful components, such as the site header and form elements, were prioritized.
 We also worked with UGA Online to identify important external stakeholders who needed to be kept aware of the project's progress.
 We created a communication plan for each stakeholder, strategically deciding when we would bring them on board and how we could speak to them with clarity and intention about the potential benefits of this design system.

 In order to get behind the approach, people need to understand exactly how centralizing the design is going to benefit them.